Frank O'Hara in Russia August 18 to Sept. 5, 2000

 I left Moscow for home on Tuesday 2 PM, local time and was back in Toronto in the evening of the same day despite the stopover in Frankfurt (time zones).

-The people were extremely gracious.
-It is fascinating to hear of their problems and to experience first hand the resilience of Russians.
-(For example, it seems everyone has a garden plot, either in the city or at a dacha in the country.
+The people in Russia were extremely gracious.
+It is fascinating to hear of their problems and to experience first hand the resilience.
+(For example, it seems almosst everyone has a garden plot, either in the city or at a dacha in the country.
 This is not a hobby but a necessity, even for people like Sergey's mother, a university professor, and Anya's parents, a medical doctor and an engineer.
 Salaries for professionals are almost unbelievably low, like $15 US a month.)
-The Russians I met were friendly and on a person-to-person basis not at all the dour people that I have seen in pictures of their leaders.
+The Russians I met were friendly and on a person-to-person basis not at all the dour people that I had seen in pictures of their leaders.
 They are surprisingly candid about their problems and their desire to graduate from their previous system.
 They have suffered a great deal under the Soviet system and, unfortunately, in terms of living standards are now suffering even more.
 The people are wonderful; the system is wanting.
 When they can control the criminals, modernize the civil and criminal laws and reduce the red tape they will make fast progress.
 Unfortunately, this may take some time.

 I hope, in my small way, I have helped make a difference in at least a little enclave of that vast land and with a special Russian (Anna) whom I call my friend.